 Costs before delivery

 Let’s start with the costs which happen before the delivery process starts.
 That’s the easy bit.

 These are the costs to make your product.
 The raw ingredients and materials.
-The assembly or production cost.
-And when they become “finished goods”, the cost of putting them into a warehouse and storing them.
+The production and assembly cost.
+And when they are “finished goods”, the cost of putting them into a warehouse and storing them.

-Produce X units of the product and your total COGs is X times the COGs per unit.
-They may change slowly over time (e.g. if suppliers start charging you more), but they’re mostly pretty stable.
+Produce X units of the product, and your total COGs is X times the COGs per unit.
+COGs will change slowly over time (e.g. if suppliers start charging you more), but it’s mostly pretty stable.

 Retailer delivery cost

 If you then sell these goods to retailers, the delivery cost to them is also usually clear and predictable.

 You agree order sizes, delivery locations and prices with them as part of your selling terms.

 You know how often they’ll order.
 How much they’ll order.
 And you know where to deliver the orders.